 This course addresses the deductive mode of research.
 Steps in the design, implementation and analysis of various quantitative methods will be explored.
 Criteria for establishing reliability and validity and quantitative research will be appraised.
 Quantitative methods as applied to informatics, trends in healthcare, and the relationship between quality and safety in practice will be discussed.
 Data management and statistical analysis will be reviewed Emphasis will be placed on synthesizing research as a basis for practice.
+This course is offered in both web enhanced and web-based formats.
 (GR)

-NUR 604: Thesis
+NUR 604: Thesis 1-6 Credit Hour(s)